ARPA-Network/BLS-TSS-Network/docs/eigenlayer-onboarding.md

 --network=host \
 ghcr.io/arpa-network/node-client:latest

+# To check the node.log on the host machine
+vi <path of log folder>/node.log

-# To login the docker container and check the stdout_log
+# (Optional)To login the docker container and check the stdout_log
 docker exec -it arpa-node sh
 / # vi /var/log/randcast_node_client.log
 / # exit

-# To check the node.log on the host machine
-vi log/node.log
 ```

 - Warning: